 It works well in dream sequences like in Run Lola Run...

-You can go much deeper into lighting considerations, but one type that is prone to overexposure is called High Key lighting.
+You can do a lot with film lighting techniques, but one type that is prone to overexposure is called High Key lighting.
 High Key lighting is virtually shadowless and is often produced with front lighting.

 Movies that use High Key in shots, can run the risk of being overexposed.
 Below is an example from Harry Potter and the Deathly Hallows Part 2.

-Whether you’re an aspiring cinematographer or beginner-enthusiast photographer, understanding the dynamics of light and how to harness and control that light, is a requirement for consistency, creativity, and well, “correctness”!
+Whether you’re a cinematographer or photographer, understanding the qualities of light and how to harness and control that light, is a requirement for consistency, creativity, and well, “correctness”!

 Okay, fine.
 It’s the opposite.
 I know you get it.
 But is that all?
 What are some unique examples of underexposure in photos and film that really work?
 We’ll get into them next.